trieshard/source-strategy-assessment/framework.md

 - How do you measure and optimize black-box versus single-source vs duplicate-source re-use strategies?

-- How do you encourage consumption, especially consumption that you identify as most valuable?
+- How do you encourage consumption that you identify as valuable?

 - How do you avoid duplication style re-use?
 Do you know how much of this type of re-use you have?